seanchung8/HTP-chapter05/README.md

 # HTP-chapter05 - Flag Quiz Exercise
  1. Fork the repo
  2. Clone the repo to your desktop
- 3. Create a new branch labeled with your name
  4. Complete the work described in Exercise 5.5 a) OR Exercise 5.5 e)
   - Count the number of questions answered correctly on the first try differently and display total results --OR